kene111/matrix-decomposition/README.md

         }
   ```
  4. For your data, make sure the data column names are ```source_text``` and ```target_text```.
- 5. k_info is the same as rank r used in the paper. ```The dimension of a matrix A is n x d, where r < nd/n+d.
+ 5. k_info is the same as rank r used in the paper.
+    ```The dimension of a matrix A is n x d, the decomposed matrix is A = B' * C' and their dimensions are n x r and r x d respectively.
+Where r < nd/n+d.
 Think about it as how much information should be retained in the decomposed matrix.```

 ### To run application:
 1. Update the config.json file with the required parameters